dnce17/HHA504_assignment_nosql_dbs/README.md

 1. On BigQuery's default page, click "+Add" and then "Local file"
 ![Navigation to upload dataset file](img/gcp/bigquery/upload_file_link.png)
 2. The following were done:
-    * Select file: (browse and upload your csv file)
+    * Select file: (browse and upload CSV file)
     * File format: CSV
-    * Table: (a name related to what the CSV file about)
+    * Table: (a name related to what the CSV file is about)
-    * Auto detect: checked
+    * Auto detect schema: checked
 3. Click the "Dataset" box and click "Create New Dataset."
 These configurations were applied:
     * Dataset ID: (enter some name)
     * Location type: Region
     * Region: (closest region to you)
+![Table creation process with dataset](img/gcp/bigquery/create_table.png)
 4. Create the dataset, then create the table
-![Table creation process with dataset](img/gcp/bigquery/create_table.png)

 ### MongoDB Atlas (Cloud):
 1. Click your cluster
 ![Page showing list of cluster](img/mongodb/click_cluster.png)
-2. Click the "Collection," then "+ Create Database"
+2. Click "Collection," then "+ Create Database"
 ![Specific cluster's page](img/mongodb/create_db.png)
     * Name the database and collection (aka table), then create it
 ![Create database box](img/mongodb/create_db_config.png)